shininglite/employee-directory/README.md

 Install Git in your machine and Set up Git.

-Make sure you have Node.js and Npm installed in your machine.
+Make sure you have Node.js and Npm installed in your machine:

 Install Node.js